josdejong/svelte-jsoneditor/README.md

 ### properties

 - `content: Content` Pass the JSON contents to be rendered in the JSONEditor. `Content` is an object containing a property `json` (a parsed JSON document) or `text` (a stringified JSON document).
 Only one of the two properties must be defined.
 You can pass both content types to the editor independent of in what mode it is.
+You can use two-way binding via `bind:content`.
+- `selection: JSONEditorSelection | null` The current selected contents.
+You can use two-way binding using `bind:selection`.
+The `tree` mode supports `MultiSelection`, `KeySelection`, `ValueSelection`, `InsideSelection`, or `AfterSelection`.
+The `table` mode supports `ValueSelection`, and `text` mode supports `TextSelection.`.
 - `mode: 'tree' | 'text' | 'table'`.
 Open the editor in `'tree'` mode (default), `'table'` mode, or `'text'` mode (formerly: `code` mode).
 - `mainMenuBar: boolean` Show the main menu bar.
 Default value is `true`.
 - `navigationBar: boolean` Show the navigation bar with, where you can see the selected path and navigate through your document from there.
 Default value is `true`.